BHashemi2021/Movies-ETL/README.md

 -------------------------------

-Importing all the cleaned movies and ratings data into SQL database took some time and the results are shown in Figures 8 and 9.
+Importing all the cleaned movies and ratings data into SQL database took some time and the results are shown in Figures 8.

 #####Figure 8: Import completed by reading 26024289 rows in to the SQL database in 15203 seconds.